naaty2020/commerce/README.md

-# Commerce (Project 2)
+# Commerce
-**last updated on Sunday, September 20, 2020**

-## **CS50's Web Programming with Python and JavaScript**

-This is the third project under this course.
-It's goal is to design an eBay-like e-commerce auction site that will allow users to post auction listings, place bids on listings, comment on those listings, and add listings to a “watchlist.”
+This project's goal is to design an eBay-like e-commerce auction site that will allow users to post auction listings, place bids on listings, comment on those listings, and add listings to a “watchlist.”

 This project's source code includes 2 folders, a manage.py file which manages the whole application and an sqlite database file.
 Below are the **main files** under those folders.